 The Garmin inReach Mini packs some powerful features into s small and reasonably priced package.
-You can send and receive your GPS location to anyone with a text or email (or another inReach Mini) in the backcountry where your cell phone doesn’t work.
+You can send and receive your GPS location to anyone with a text or email.
 You can also receive messages, allowing you to communicate with family, friends, and emergency services.
-Additional features on the inReach Mini allow you to get weather reports, track your trip and share with friends, and perform navigation.
-There are some limitations, and I’ll cover that later, but all-in-all, the inReach Mini is a solid device that I use and recommend.
+There are some limitations, and I'll cover that later, but all-in-all, the inReach Mini is a solid device that I highly recommend.

 What Does the Garmin inReach Mini Do?

-The Garmin inReach is a two-way satellite communicator that works where cell phones don’t.
-It uses the Iridium satellite network, which has pole-to-pole coverage, to send and receive data.
-If you don’t ever hike out of cellphone range, you don’t a device like this.
+The Garmin inReach is a two-way satellite communicator that works where cell phones don't.
+It uses the Iridium satellite network, which has pole-to-pole coverage (keep reading for reader confirmation from Antartica!), to send and receive data.
+If you don't ever hike out of cellphone range, you don't a device like this.
 But if you hike out of phone range as many of us do, this palm-sized device can save your life.

 The onboard GPS can send your position with every message, and you can also use it for some basic navigation functions (more later).
 It's impact-resistant and rated IPX7 waterproof, which means it's built for the outdoors (unlike most cell phones).
 I have full tech specs and unboxing images later, along with a how-to guide.

 In practical terms, having an inReach Mini means that in the backcountry you can:

 - Tell friends and family that you're safe, will be late, etc.

 - Have a two-way text conversation with first responders if there is trouble.

 - Get weather forecasts.

 - Navigate when you don't want to (or can't) use a dedicated GPS navigation or other mapping solution.